Association-Cocktail/ChooseMyCSS/README.md

 _ChooseMyCSS_ is a plugin for [MantisBT](http://mantisbt.org) that allows the administrator to add some CSS files optional or mandatory for users.

+Admin users create and name CSS files.

+Some may be taged as mandatory.
+Then, they are all included for all users.

+The others (not tagged as mandatory) can be chosen by stanard users to be applied in addition.

+## Change Log

 See the [Change log](CHANGELOG.md).

 ## Installation